-When returning to your property after a bushfire, consider the following to protect your health:
+When returning to your property after a natural disaster, consider the following to protect your health:

 Not all repairs will require approval from council.
 Some non-structural repairs are exempt development and do not require an approval.
-The following table contains some examples of minor works that are able to be undertaken without approval, if your property is not a heritage item or in a heritage conservation area:
+The following table contains some examples of minor works that can be undertaken without approval, if your property is not a heritage item or in a heritage conservation area:

 |Minor internal building alteration for the replacement or renovation of:||Minor external non-structural building alteration:|